Paradise Regained: Book 4

-Satan next shows Christ Rome, and offers it to Him.
-Christ once more rejects.
-Satan says all the kingdoms of the world are his to bestow if only Christ will bow the knee.
-Christs rebukes him for this blasphemy, quoting Exodus chapter 20.

-Satan, realizing he is defeated, makes an attempt to interest Christ in the wisdom of Ancient Greece.
-But Jesus rejects this in favour of the Psalms and the Prophets.
-Satan angrily returns Christ to the wilderness and forces him to spend a cold night in the middle of a Tempest amid hellish furies.
-Christ endures this.
-Satan, frustrated, takes Christ to Jerusalem and tells him to throw himself off the pinnacle of the Jewish Temple, quoting a Psalm.
-Jesus quotes back, "Tempt not the Lord thy God".
-Satan falls.
-Angels help Jesus, singing of his victory over the devil, feeding Him, and returning him to Mary.
+Satan tempts Christ with Ancient Rome, offering all kingdoms in exchange for His allegiance.
+Christ declines, rebuking Satan by referencing the Book of Exodus.

+Satan tries to tempt Christ with Ancient Greek wisdom, but Jesus prefers the Psalms.

+Satan then subjects Christ to a perilous night before attempting to lure Him to Jerusalem's temple.
+Jesus resists, quoting Scripture.
+Satan fails, and angels aid Christ and return Him to Mary, celebrating His triumph.

 Analysis

 Whereas Paradise Lost is ornate in style and decorative in its verse, Paradise Regained is carried out in a fairly plain style.
 Specifically, Milton reduces his use of simile and deploys a simpler syntax in Paradise Regained than he does in Paradise Lost, and this is consistent with Biblical descriptions of Jesus's plainness in his life and teachings (in the epic, he prefers Hebrew Psalms to Greek poetry).
 Modern editors believe the simpler style of Paradise Regained evinces Milton's poetic maturity.
 This is not to say that the poem bears no affinities with Milton's earlier work, but scholars continue to agree with Northrop Frye's suggestion that Paradise Regained is "practically sui generis" in its poetic execution.

 One major concept emphasized throughout Paradise Regained is the idea of reversals.
 As implied by its title, Milton sets out to reverse the "loss" of Paradise.
 Thus, antonyms are often found next to each other, reinforcing the idea that everything that was lost in the first epic will be regained by the end of this "brief epic".
 Additionally, the work focuses on the idea of "hunger", both in a literal and in a spiritual sense.
 After wandering in the wilderness for forty days, Jesus is starving for food.
 Satan, too blind to see any non-literal meanings of the term, offers Christ food and various other temptations, but Jesus continually denies him.
 Although Milton's Jesus is remarkably human, an exclusive focus on this dimension of his character obscures the divine stakes of Jesus's confrontation with Satan; Jesus emerges victorious, and Satan falls, amazed.